SoftCircuits/SoftCircuits.MenuStatus/README.md

 The code above works.
 However, because we used the `ToolTipText` property, menu tool tips now pop up as we hover over menu items.
 Chances are, you don't want to display both a description in the status bar and also a description in a tool tip.

 This is easily remedied by setting the `DisableMenuToolTips` property to `true`.
-This must be done *before* you call `AttachMenuStrip()`.
-You can also set this property in the designer.
-(You could also go through and manually set the `ShowItemToolTips` property of all `ToolStrip` controls and the `AutoToolTip` property of all the `ToolStripItem` controls.
-We don't recommend that.)
+This must be done *before* you call `AttachMenuStrip()` so it is recommended that you set this property in the designer.
+(You could also go through and manually set the `ShowItemToolTips` property of all `ToolStrip` controls and the `AutoToolTip` property of all `ToolStripItem` controls but that is not recommended.)

-Now, those tool tips no longer appear.
+Now the tool tips no longer appear.

 ## Calling `AttachMenuStrip()` More than Once

-MenuStatus tracks the MenuStrips that are attached so you can safely call `AttachMenuStrip()` or `DetachMenuStrip()` multiple times.
+MenuStatus tracks which MenuStrips are attached so you can safely call `AttachMenuStrip()` or `DetachMenuStrip()` multiple times.

 Calling `AttachMenuStrip()` more than once (without calling `DetachMenuStrip()`) causes the `MenuStrip` to be detached and then reattached.
 This is useful if you have added new menu items to the menu.
 You will need to call `AttachMenuStrip()` again to have it recognize those new menu items.

 Calling `DetachMenuStrip()` more than once (without calling `AttachMenuStrip()`) has no effect.
-Attempts to detach a `MenuStrip` that is not attached are ignored.
+Attempts to detach a `MenuStrip` that is not attached are simply ignored.